Feedback

 CUBO Winter Conference 2022

-Winter Conference delivers new insights for commercial and campus services
+Round-up: Conference delivers key insights on student and campus experience

 Welcome

-Key challenges for our sector are international competition, including English-language degrees at less expensive European universities, geopolitics, mass migration and the impact of Brexit.
-The domestic market may ask – is university worth it?
-But demand remains strong, the quality of teaching is good and universities have a positive regional impact.
+Key challenges for HE are international competition, including English-language degrees at less expensive European universities, geopolitics, mass migration and the impact of Brexit.
+The domestic market may ask if university it worth it, but demand remains strong, teaching quality is good and universities have a positive regional impact.

 Economic insights

-Business broadcaster and journalist Declan Curry gave us sobering and sometimes surprising statistics on economic growth, employment, recession and the Ukraine war, and their impact on our daily lives.
-Students, especially poor students, are worse hit as maintenance loans have increased just 2% against 11% inflation.
+Business broadcaster and journalist Declan Curry gave some sobering and sometimes surprising statistics on economic growth, employment, recession and the Ukraine war.
+Students, especially poor students, are worse hit, as maintenance loans have increased just 2% against 11% inflation.
 There are big tax rises and spending cuts ahead, but this recession will be shallower than previous and there are signs inflation is already peaking.
 Longer term, the world is in better shape than it feels, with reduced poverty and increased educational levels.
-But things won’t go back to where they were: retail is no longer about products and services but experience and convenience.
+But things will not go back to where they were: retail is no longer about products and services but experience and convenience.

 Retail is no longer about products and services but experience and convenience.